 The collection remains my playground.
-I am fascinated by collections and collected objects.
-I am amused by the wacky relationships sprouted between collectors and their collected objects.
-I love that any silly lil' ole object can become charged with meaning, history, sentiment, and the authority to tell stories.
 Collections are spectacularly selfish satisfactions that are classless and limitless.
-Rich, snooty museum collectors in search of obscure works of art and unemployed QVC shoppers looking for one more crystal unicorn are essentially doing the same thing as me; strategically collecting objects to organize and make sense of our surroundings through interactions with the material world.
+Rich museum collectors in search of obscure works of art and unemployed QVC shoppers dialing in a hundredth crystal unicorn are essentially doing the same thing as me; strategically collecting objects to organize and make sense of our surroundings through interactions with the material world.
+Through these interactions I hope to further understand the need and affection for objects and ideas that questionably perpetuate the commemoration of places, feelings, and people.

 biography